Cold Leads aren’t dead. But they definitely need some defibrillation to start responding again.

 As in the image given above, you can find that the cold leads are not within the immediate vicinity of potential conversion.
 Instead, they lie closer to the old and lost leads (i.e.relic Leads).
 Without proper nurture, these leads will be sliding onto the irretrievable final relic state.

 Follow these steps to make sure that your leads remain within the initial circle of interests.

-Let’s say that your leads have varying degree of interest.
-At the core, your leads will be the hottest with most probability of conversion.
+Let’s say that your leads have a varying degree of interest.
+At the core, your leads will be the hottest with the most probability of conversion.